Why Your HR Department Is Critical to the Success of Your Merger or Acquisition

 Once you’ve established the new entity and determine who’s in charge, clearly communicate where the organization is headed and how it will get there.
 Part of this involves determining an organizational hierarchy and establishing decision-making protocols as soon as reasonably possible.
 Once again, your HR professionals can help you thoughtfully communicate new expectations to ensure everyone understands—and feels secure within—the new normal.

 A key ingredient for a successful transition

 Including your HR department in the early stages of your merger or acquisition can keep you from overlooking important considerations and, more importantly, develop a plan for moving ahead as one organization.
-AEM Workforce Solutions has a team of experienced HR professionals who can help to facilitate and advise on all aspects of the M&A process.
+Abdo has a team of experienced HR professionals who can help to facilitate and advise on all aspects of the M&A process.
 If you have questions about this topic or would like to explore how we can help, contact us today.